XmYx/ainodes-pyside/README.md

 Please join our Discord for further information: https://discord.gg/XDQm9pk5pd

-Welcome to our first alpha release, please expect many improvements in a very short amount of time.
+Welcome to aiNodes, a desktop GUI with Deforum Art, Outpaint, Upscalers, and many more.

 ```\n